brunokoga/Montevideo/advanced_dir/spells/sharedWrath.md

 **Saving Throw** Will negates (harmless); **Spell Resistance** yes (harmless)

-This spell functions as _ [wrath](wrath#_wrath_, except that you grant multiple creatures the bonuses against your designated foe.
+This spell functions as _ [wrath](wrath#_wrath)_, except that you grant multiple creatures the bonuses against your designated foe.
 All subjects of _shared wrath_ receive their bonuses against the same creature.